mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-APITokenSecretRef holds the name of a secret containing the Slack API token
+APITokenSecretRef holds the name of a secret containing the Slack API token.

 <table>
     <thead>